Thomas Anthony Durkin

 In 2013, Mr. Durkin also served as a panelist as part of the National Association of Criminal Defense Lawyers’ NSA/FISA national webcast series entitled: “The NSA Leaks: FISA 702 and PATRIOT 215 Litigation Strategies.”
 Mr. Durkin also served as a featured panelist for the Union League Club of Chicago program celebrating the 150th Anniversary of the Gettysburg Address.
 In 2014, Mr. Durkin lectured at the Columbia Law School in New York City, and also served as a panelist for the Chicago Bar Association’s Human Rights Committee special seminar entitled: “Individual Privacy vs. National Security.”

 Mr. Durkin has been admitted by the U.S. Department of Defense to The Pool of Qualified Civilian Defense Counsel to Practice Before the Military Commissions, and presently serves on the National Association of Criminal Defense Lawyer’s Select Committee on National Security.
 He also serves as a member of the Advisory Committee of the Center for Civil and Human Rights of the University of Notre Dame Law School.
-Mr. Durkin also continues to serve as a panel attorney for the Federal Defender Program, Inc., for the United States District Court for the Northern District of Illinois in Chicago; and is a member of the National Association of Criminal Defense Lawyers, the American Bar Association’s Committees on Criminal Justice and International Law, the Illinois State Bar Association’s Human Rights Section Council, the Union League Club of Chicago’s Public Affairs Subcommittee on the Administration of Justice, and the Board of Directors of the John Howard Association.
-He is also a past member of the Board of Directors of the Illinois Attorneys for Criminal Justice.
+Mr. Durkin also continues to serve as a panel attorney for the Federal Defender Program, Inc., for the United States District Court for the Northern District of Illinois in Chicago; and is a member of the National Association of Criminal Defense Lawyers, the American Bar Association’s Committees on Criminal Justice and International Law, the Illinois State Bar Association’s Human Rights Section Council and the Union League Club of Chicago’s Public Affairs Subcommittee on the Administration of Justice.
+He is also a past member of the Board of Directors of the Illinois Attorneys for Criminal Justice and the Board of Directors of the John Howard Association.

 Mr. Durkin and his firm’s pro bono efforts to defend several Guantanamo Bay detainees have attracted national attention and praise.
 He served as counsel, along with the Center for Constitutional Rights in New York City, for two detainees at Guantanamo Bay who have since been returned to their home countries, for which he and his firm, along with all other Guantanamo counsel, received the 2007 Frederick Douglass Human Rights Award from the Southern Center for Human Rights.
 Mr. Durkin was also selected in 2008 to be a participant in the John Adams Project, a joint effort of the American Civil Liberties Union and the National Association of Criminal Defense Lawyers to provide civilian defense counsel to assist the military lawyers in the trial of the five High Value Detainees charged in U.S. v.
 Khalid Sheikh Mohammed, et al., in the Military Commissions at Guantanamo Bay, Cuba with conspiring to orchestrate the September 11th attacks of the World Trade Center and Pentagon.
 Mr. Durkin was civilian counsel for defendant Ramzi bin Alshibh.
 In September of 2008, Mr. Durkin was awarded the Constitutional Rights Foundation Chicago’s Bill of Rights in Action Award for his work in preserving the Constitution in the representation of detainees at Guantanamo Bay.